IQSS/datafest/02_GitKraken.md

 <img src="img/2.new-repo_on_github.png" width="700" align="center">

+Notice that our commit short descriptions are shown here; and that we can see the different commits -- serial & coordinated -- that we performed.

 > You can also have a fully local repository, without a remote "synced" one on GitHub.
 > If you would like to initialize such a repository with this intention pick the "Local Only" option under "Init".